jannikr/Biathlon-Notifier/README.md

-# Biathlon_Notifier
+# Biathlon Notifier

-This project collects all biathlon events and sends a notification on Telegram (bot) every time an event starts.
+This project collects all biathlon events from a website that contains different kinds of sports and sends a notification on Telegram (bot) every time an event starts.

 ## Instructions